edelgrace/edelgrace.me/content/blog/2018-04-20-book-blogger-hop-32.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > How do you organize your books for review?
 Does it work for you or have you had to change it?

+I just write reviews of books as I read them.
+No organization needed.
+Everything goes into one category: "Book" and then it gets the tag "review."
+I very rarely review books in the first place so it's not something that I pay much attention to.